martin-t/rec-wars/README.md

     "CARGO_TARGET_DIR": "target-ra"
 }
 ```
 Normally, rust-analyzer runs `cargo check` on save which locks `target` so if you switch to a terminal and do `cargo run`, it blocks the build for over a second which is currently a third of the build time.
 This will make rust-analyzer make use a separate target directory so that it'll never block a build.
-You could also disable saving when losing focus, disable running check on save or use the terminal inside VSCode.
+Alternatively, you could disable saving when losing focus, disable running check on save or use the terminal inside VSCode.

 Architecture Overview
 ---------------------